LqNoob/DeepLearningBook/README.md

 This book was downloaded in HTML form and conviniently joined as a single PDF file for your enjoyment.
 Please notice the known issues in the web page, especially with regards to some symbols not rendering well or not at all.

 PLEASE SUPPORT PROFESSOR IAN GOODFELLOW and the authors if you can purchase the paper book at Amazon.
-It is not expensive ($72). https://www.amazon.com/Deep-Learning-Adaptive-Computation-Machine/dp/0262035618
+It is not expensive ($72) and probably contains content that is newer and without typographic mistakes. https://www.amazon.com/Deep-Learning-Adaptive-Computation-Machine/dp/0262035618

 For questions regarding the contents of the book, we encourage you to ask them on the book's forum